 One of the interesting things about roofing is how the job can vary dramatically depending on where you are.
 Roofers in Colorado, for instance, have to worry about hail more than those in Florida, where hurricanes and constant rain are a much greater concern.
 Sometimes the city you’re in can even make a difference.
 Building codes and requirements differ throughout Colorado, whether you’re a roofer in Littleton, Boulder, or anywhere in between.
 At CJ Roofing, we’ve been a preferred Littleton roofer for years, so we know a bit about the quirks of roofing in this city.
-Here are some of the key codes, requirements, and oddities you might need to know about!

 A tale of three counties

 If you’ve ever looked at a map of Littleton, you may not have noticed anything amiss.
 If the county lines were shown on that map, though, you certainly might have!
 One of the strangest quirks about Littleton is that the city limits fall within not one, not two, but three different Colorado counties: Arapahoe, Jefferson, and Douglas.

 For a roofer or any other trade worker in Littleton, that means there are a lot of nuances in building codes and requirements to keep straight.

 For instance, ice and water shield is frequently used in roofing to defend against ice dams and hard rains.
 In Jefferson County, this is always required—but in Douglas County, it’s only required if your home is above 7,000 feet.

 Thus, it’s good to keep in mind what county you’re in before beginning a roofing project.
 And it’s good to make sure your Littleton roofer knows, too!